mohangk/goodroot.ca/content/post/2018-10-17-conways-law-practicality-and-metaphyics.md

 ## Conway Yourself

 Communication is sometimes called a "_soft problem_".
-It is emotionally rooted, which is used as the rationale to dismiss its importance.
+It's emotionally rooted, which is used as the rationale to dismiss its importance.
 It isn't code, it isn't tangible and it isn't logical.
 You can't control it.
-Naturally, attempts to alter the "soft" social dynamic of a software engineering team are not met with enthusiasm.
+Most attempts to alter the "soft" social dynamics of a software engineering team are not met with enthusiasm.
 And on the the surface, that makes sense.

-There is evidence that open source projects operate without a long-term plan, organizational structure or even social interaction.
-And it appears as though organizations can "reverse Conway" their systems, using system architectural changes to "fix" their people.
+There is evidence that open source projects operate successfully without a long-term plan, organizational structure and any form of social interaction.
+And it appears as though organizations can "reverse Conway" their systems, using architectural changes to "fix" their people.

 But neither approach is good.
 Neither will scale.
-They both break down when other engineering, product, marketing and design groups need to contribute.
+They both break down when other engineering, product, marketing and design teams need to contribute.
 Neither will foster collaboration.
 Neither will **build a team**.

 Communication isn't an engineering problem.
 And it isn't a _"soft"_ problem.
 It's our default mode.
 A team optimizes for Conway's Law when it **improves its interpersonal communication**.
 The technical brilliance of tomorrow will be born from those that learn to minimize ego and **enhance** verbal, non-verbal, emotional and spiritual communication.